 Cost of Revenue.
-Cost of revenue consists of materials used to generate printed products, payroll and related expenses for printing personnel, supplies, depreciation of equipment used in the printing process, shipping charges and other miscellaneous related costs of products sold by us.
+Cost of revenue consists of materials used to generate products, payroll and related expenses for production personnel, supplies, depreciation of equipment used in the production process, shipping charges and other miscellaneous related costs of products sold by us.